The Canon Mount Adapter EF-EOS R is the key to unlocking access to the vast array of Canon EF, EF-S, TS-E and MP-E lenses to the EOS R-series cameras.

 The Canon Drop-In Filter Mount Adapter EF-EOS R allows you to insert a filter in between your camera and lens.
 The Drop-In Filter Mount Adapter EF-EOS R can be purchased pre-packaged with a circular polarizer filter or with a 1.5-9-stop variable neutral density filter, both featuring a small external wheel that smoothly makes the internal rotation adjustments.
 The Canon Drop-In Filter Mount Adapter EF-EOS R offers photographers unique universal filter solutions enabling the use of filters on lenses that are otherwise incompatible with front-mounted filters, such as those with bulbous front elements.
 While the Drop-In Filter Mount Adapter is the most expensive adapter option, that it can conveniently replace multiple filters of varying sizes adds greatly to its value.

-Note that this variable ND filter design, like other variable ND filters, utilizes a double-polarization design and cross hatching can become visible at the darkest settings.
+Note that this variable ND filter design, like other variable ND filters, utilizes a double-polarization design.
+Normally, a cross-polarization X-pattern can become visible at the darkest variable neutral density filter settings, but moving the VND filter close to the imaging sensor nearly eliminates this issue.
 Unlike most front-mount variable ND filters, this one does not impart hard mechanical vignetting at wide angles due to a thick filter rim.

 Note that these drop-in filters are not compatible with the 52mm drop-in filters found in Canon's super telephoto lenses.